Plastic Surgery; Prevention

 March 13, 2019

-In 2011, the Food and Drug Administration (FDA) identified a possible link between textured breast implants and a rare form of cancer known as breast-implant-associated anaplastic large-cell lymphoma, or BIA-ALCL.
+In 2011, the Food and Drug Administration (FDA) identified a possible link between textured breast implants and a rare form of lymphoma known as breast-implant-associated anaplastic large-cell lymphoma, or BIA-ALCL.

-Though it develops within the breast, BIA-ALCL isn’t breast cancer.
-It’s actually a type of non-Hodgkin’s lymphoma, or a disorder of the immune system.
+Though it develops around the breast and implant, BIA-ALCL isn’t breast cancer.
+It’s actually a lymphoproliferative deformity classified as a slow growing type of non-Hodgkin’s lymphoma, or a disorder of the immune system.
 BIA-ALCL initially appears in the fluid surrounding the breast implant, between the capsule and implant.
 If left untreated, the disease can progress to involve the surrounding capsule and tissues.
 As of February 6, 2019, there have been 688 recognized cases of BIA-ALCL reported worldwide, 265 of which have been reported in the United States.

 Textured surface implants are very rarely used at UT Southwestern, but if you already have them, it’s understandable if you’re concerned about your potential risk for this disease.
 That’s why we’ve compiled this list of frequently asked questions and answers about BIA-ALCL.